 Reinforced polypropylene is strong, light, flexible and UV resistant.
 Please note that reinforced polypropylene is different than reinforced polyethylene, which we also sell as a flat liner.
 The polypropylene is a premium product that is stronger, more UV resistant and has the quality that we can heat-weld it into the 3D shaped boxes.
 As a comparison, our reinforced polypropylene is around 4 times more puncture resistant than a standard EPDM rubber pond liner.

 EIA Liner is a premium product in both quality and price to the polypropylene liner option above.
 It is around twice as strong and twice as puncture resistant as polypropylene mentioned above (which itself is already a strong liner).
-It is also NSF certified for holding drinking water meant for human consumption (potable water).
+It is also more malleable/bendable than polypropylene, making it easier to work with.
+EIA liner is also NSF certified for holding drinking water meant for human consumption (potable water).
 However, the main advantage from our point of view is the ability for us to use a slightly different welding method which takes the reliability up another notch.
-While the polypropylene liners mentioned above can be hand or extrusion welded, EIA Liner lends itself to Radio / High Frequency welding (also called microwave welding).
+While the polypropylene liners mentioned above can be heat welded, EIA Liner lends itself to Radio / High Frequency welding (also called microwave welding).
 This is done with a different piece of equipment which drastically lowers the likelihood of human error while welding the liner together.

 Which liner should you choose?
-That's easy - the EIA liner if you can afford it… but if you can't or are looking to save a little money, go for the polypropylene liner which is also a very reliable product.
+That's easy - the EIA liner if you can afford it since it is stronger and easier to work with… but if you can't or are looking to save a little money, go for the polypropylene liner which is also a very reliable product.

 Our box-welded liners are warranted to be free from defects in material and workmanship for 25 years from the day of purchase.
 This includes the ability of the liner to withstand normal weathering and environmental degradation when used as a primary containment membrane holding water.
 There are a few limitations however for the warranty to be valid: The liner must be covered at all times by soil or water, the warranty is not covered against damage resulting from acts of god, or catastrophic events such as earthquakes, tornadoes, or hurricanes.
 The liner is also not covered against punctures or damage resulting from improper installation, or use.
 Examples of improper installation or use include damage by machinery or other equipment, people, animals, ice, or sharp/rough objects in the soil or substrate.